-In pursuance of its objectives, the Committee shall be responsible for seeking documented assurances from management that the hospital's policies and practices in relation to recruitment, promotion, staff training & development, staff engagement, internal communication and other human resource issues are such that they:
+In pursuance of its objectives, the Committee shall be responsible for ensuring the development, implementation and evaluation of the HR Strategy and seek documented assurances from management that the hospital's policies and practices in relation to recruitment, promotion, staff training & development, staff engagement, internal communication and other human resource issues are such that they:

-- support the hospital's strategic objectives; - accord with the espoused culture and values of the hospital; - support ongoing change, innovation and excellence in the delivery of services; - support high levels of staff morale; and - help make the hospital an employer of choice for potential recruits.
+- supports the hospital's strategic objectives; - accords with the espoused culture and values of the hospital; - supports ongoing change, innovation and excellence in the delivery of services; - supports high levels of staff morale; and - helps make the hospital an employer of choice for potential recruits.

-The Committee shall be responsible for ensuring that the remuneration and terms of service of members of the EMT (i.e. those reporting directly to the
+The Committee shall be responsible for ensuring that the remuneration and terms of service of members of the EMT (i.e. those reporting directly to the CEO) are in accordance with the Public to the Hospital Board for approval.

-CEO) are in accordance with the Public Sector Pay Policy, HSE Circulars, third party reports and employment legislation generally.
-Items which fall outside this remit will require a recommendation by the Chair of this committee to the Hospital Board for approval.
+Sector Pay Policy, HSE Circulars, third party reports and employment legislation generally.

+Items which fall outside this remit will require a recommendation by the Chair of this committee